 SACI | Studio Art Centers International

 This five and a half week program, led by Misty Gamble, associate professor in the School of the Foundation, will immerse the student in the art, history and culture of Florence, Italy.

 Students will live in apartments in the cities historic center, attend classes at the Studio Arts Centers International, Florence (SACI) and have dedicated studio spaces at the Jules Maidoff Palazzo for the Arts.

-This program takes place from late May to the end of June 2015 and consists of a 3-credit drawing class taught by Professor Fisher, with an additional 3-credit course of the students’ choosing from the late spring curriculum of SACI.
+This program takes place from late May to the end of June 2016 and consists of a 3-credit interdisciplinary class taught by Assistant Professor Gamble, with an additional 3-credit course of the students’ choosing from the late spring curriculum of SACI.

 Students will be integrated into the student body at SACI to study with artists from all over the world while still functioning as a KCAI program in every respect.

 Upon arrival, SACI offers the students a three-day orientation to acclimate students with the city, housing and facilities.
 Transportation from the Florence airport to SACI, welcome and farewell dinners, mid-term dinner parties, transportation to sites outside of the city, admission to museums not on the card list, evening critique meetings.
 There are no visa requirements for this program.

 Studio Art Centers International is a directly accredited institutional member of the National Association of Schools of Art and Design and a United States nonprofit 501c(3) educational entity established in 1976 by painter Jules Maidoff to facilitate international artistic collaboration and production in Florence, Italy.
 SACI offers semester abroad programs, full-year abroad programs, late spring and summer sessions and a post-baccalaureate certificate program though a dedicated and full-time faculty, including unique programs in conservation, fresco, Italian fashion design, the history of Italian opera and marble carving.
 SACI has recently become the only NASAD accredited full-time institution to offer an M.F.A. program in studio art in Europe.
 SACI also offers an M.F.A. in photography and is currently working on the accreditation process for an M.F.A. in conservation and art history.